volatilityfoundation/volatility3/doc/source/simple-plugin.rst

                                              description = 'Memory layer for the kernel', architectures = ["Intel32", "Intel64"]),

-This requirement indicates that the plugin will operate on a single `TranslationLayer` (:py:class:`~volatility.framework.interfaces.layers.TranslationLayerInterface`).
-The name of the loaded layer will appear in the plugin's configuration under the name `primary`.
+This requirement indicates that the plugin will operate on a single :py:class:`TranslationLayer <volatility.framework.interfaces.layers.TranslationLayerInterface>`.
+The name of the loaded layer will appear in the plugin's configuration under the name `primary`

+.. note:: The name itself is dynamic depending on the other layers already present in the Context.
+Always use the value
+    from the configuration rather than attempting to guess what the layer will be called.

 Finally, this defines that the translation layer must be on the Intel Architecture.
 At the moment, this acts as a filter, failing to be satisfied by memory images that do not match the architecture required.

 This requirement (and the next) are known as Complex Requirements, and user interfaces will likely not directly request a value for this from a user.
-The value stored in the configuration tree for a `TranslationLayerRequirement` is the string name of a layer present in the context's memory that satisfies the requirement.
+The value stored in the configuration tree for a :py:class:`~volatility.framework.configuration.requirements.TranslationLayerRequirement` is the string name of a layer present in the context's memory that satisfies the requirement.

 Most plugins will only operate on a single layer, but it is entirely possible for a plugin to request two different